Skip to content

 img-home-05

-Anyone can choose to take out a two-year fixed-rate mortgage.
-But it might be best suited to those people who aren’t ready to tie themselves into a long-term deal.
+Anyone can choose to take out a two-year fixed-rate mortgage, but it's best-suited to those people who aren’t ready to tie themselves into a long-term deal.

 What types of mortgages can I get on a two-year fixed rate?

-Two-year fixed term deals are popular with first time buyers, as traditionally they’ve always offered the lowest rates, making mortgage repayments more affordable.
-That’s changing with cheaper five-year plans, but 24 months can be enough to build up more equity before shopping around for a newer, cheaper deal.
+Two-year fixed term deals are popular with first time buyers, as traditionally they’ve offered the lowest rates, making mortgage repayments more affordable.

 • Buy-to-let

-Two-year fixed rate mortgages are a good way to start with buy-to-let mortgages, as they do not require a larger deposit like five or 10-year plans.
+Two-year fixed rate mortgages can be a good place to start with buy-to-let mortgages, as they do not require a larger deposit like five or 10-year plans.

 • Moving home